Attorney Advertising Notice

 Notice / Disclaimer

 Domenic Romano is an attorney licensed to practice in New York State and Ontario, Canada.
-Shalizeh Sadig Romano, Stuart Goldfarb, Nicole Haff, Paolo De Jesus, Leah Norod, Sam Madden, Aaron Deitsch, Shamila Ahmed, Dylan Franklin, and Steve Lueker are attorneys licensed to practice in New York.
+Shalizeh Sadig Romano, Stuart Goldfarb, Nicole Haff, Paolo De Jesus, Sam Madden, Leah Norod, Shamila Ahmed, Aaron Deitsch, Dylan Franklin, Kaiser Wahab, Simon Riveles, and Steve Lueker are attorneys licensed to practice in New York.
 Alozie Etufugh is an attorney licensed to practice in New York and New Jersey, Jonas Grant is an attorney licensed to practice in California and Nevada.

 You understand we shall not express opinions as to the laws of any other state or jurisdiction other than the states and provinces listed above and the federal laws of the United States of America.